cased/kit/README.md

 `kit` is a production-ready toolkit for codebase mapping, symbol extraction, code search, and building LLM-powered developer tools, agents, and workflows.

 Use `kit` to build things like code reviewers, code generators, even IDEs, all enriched with the right code context.

-Work with `kit` directly from Python, or with MCP + function calling, REST, or CLI!
+Work with `kit` directly from Python, or with MCP + function calling, REST, or CLI.

 `kit` also ships with damn fine PR reviewer that works with your choice of LLM, showcasing the power of this library in just a few lines of code.

+Explore the **[Full Documentation](https://kit.cased.com)** for detailed usage, advanced features, and practical examples.

 ## Quick Installation